Electrical Inspector

 It will take a total of 15 weeks

-Conduct inspections and testing
+Conduct practical electrical inspections

 What You're Signing Up For